 Skip to content

-“Do I need health insurance when I arrive in Canada as a new immigrant?”
+Ah the question on everyone's mind when they move to Canada: “Do I need health insurance when I arrive in Canada as a new immigrant?”

 This is a question we hear all the time.
-The confusion often stems from the fact that Canada’s is well-known around the world for having a robust publicly-funded healthcare system that gives Canadians access to certain medical services for “free” (healthcare is paid through taxes, so you’ll feel the cost in your paycheque).
+The confusion often stems from the fact that Canada’s is well-known around the world for having a robust publicly-funded healthcare system that gives Canadians access to certain medical services for “free” (healthcare is paid through taxes, so you’ll feel the cost in your paycheque deductions).

 But, how do you get access to this healthcare system?
 And what do you do if you can’t access it?